Calgary Flames: High-profile turnover (2022–present)

-Huberdeau and Gaudreau both recorded 115 points during the 2021–22 NHL season, tied for second place in NHL scoring behind Edmonton Oilers forward Connor McDavid.
-Huberdeau agreed to an eight-year, $84 million contract extension with the Flames on August 4, 2022, nearly two weeks after being traded by the Panthers, the most lucrative contract in Flames franchise history, surpassing the seven-year, $45 million deal Sean Monahan signed with the club in 2016.
-Despite any NHL team losing two 100-point players for the first time in the NHL salary cap era, the moves made by general manager Brad Treliving were praised, with some commentary suggesting the Flames might be a more serious Stanley Cup contender in 2022–23.
-Despite these high expectations, the Flames missed the playoffs, and Treliving subsequently elected to vacate his position as general manager on April 17, 2023.
-Don Maloney was named the club's director of hockey operations and also replaced Treliving as GM on an interim basis.
-On May 23, 2023, Craig Conroy was named the club's general manager after nine seasons of being an assistant general manager.
-On June 12, Ryan Huska was named the new head coach of the team after Darryl Sutter's firing.
-Conroy's first trade was trading off leading goal-scorer, Tyler Toffoli to the New Jersey Devils in exchange for Yegor Sharangovich and a 2023 third-round draft choice on June 27.
-The following day, Sharangovich signed a two-year, $6.2 million extension with the club.
+Despite losing two 100-point players, the moves made by general manager Brad Treliving were praised, with some suggesting the Flames might be a more serious Stanley Cup contender in 2022–23.
+The Flames missed the playoffs and Treliving left his position as general manager on April 17.
+Don Maloney was named the club's director of hockey operations and replaced Treliving as GM on an interim basis.
+On May 23, 2023, Craig Conroy was named the club's general manager after nine seasons as an assistant general manager.
+On June 12, Ryan Huska was named the new head coach of the team after Sutter's firing.
+Conroy's first trade sent leading goal-scorer Tyler Toffoli to the New Jersey Devils for Yegor Sharangovich and a 2023 third-round draft choice on June 27.